Fred Sirieix: Television

 Sirieix is the Maître d on Channel 4's First Dates, deciding to be part of the show because "it sounded fun and you have to consider any opportunity.
 I looked carefully at it and became sure it was a good programme at heart."
 He was also Maître d' on the First Dates spin-off show, First Dates Abroad.
 In addition to First Dates, Sirieix, along with celebrity chef Michel Roux Jr, co-hosted BBC Two's Michel Roux's Service.
 In 2012, he appeared on BBC One's The Apprentice whilst the programme filmed at Galvin at Windows.
 In 2017, he appeared in Channel 4's Tried and Tasted: The Ultimate Shopping List.

 In 2018, he presented Million Pound Menu, a new show for BBC Two.
 In December 2017, he appeared in ITV's Gordon, Gino and Fred's Great Christmas Roast, alongside Gordon Ramsay and Gino D'Acampo.

-In 2019, he hosted the CBBC series Step Up to the Plate with Allegra McEvedy where they tested 8 young people in each episode to see if they had the skills to run their own restaurant.
+In 2019, he hosted the CBBC series Step Up to the Plate with Allegra McEvedy where they tested eight young people in each episode to see if they had the skills to run their own restaurant.
 A second series was broadcast in 2021.

 In 2019, he presented a series on BBC Two entitled Remarkable Places to Eat, in which he was taken by chefs to their favourite restaurants in different cities.

 In 2019, he co-presented the Channel 4 series Snackmasters with comedian Jayde Adams, in which two haute cuisine chefs are challenged with recreating a well-known brand of snack or fast food product, such as KFC's Zinger burger or Monster Munch crisps, from scratch.
 Two further series were broadcast in 2020 and 2021.

 In June 2022, he and his fiancée appeared in Channel 4 series Celebrity Gogglebox.

-Other ventures
+During August and September 2023, Sirieix presented the reality series Ultimate Wedding Planner; which aired on BBC Two.

+He participated in the twenty-third series of I'm a Celebrity...Get Me Out of Here!.
+He clashed with fellow contestant Nigel Farage about Brexit and criticised Josie Gibson for her cooking skills.
+Sirieix was third to be voted out of camp.

+In December 2024 Sirieix appeared alongside Gino D'Acampo in Gino & Fred: Emission Impossible, an ITV series.